Didcot: In popular culture

 Didcot's synonymous connection with railways was noted in Douglas Adams and John Lloyd's humorous book the Meaning of Liff, published in 1983.
 The book, a "dictionary of things that there aren't any words for yet", referred to "a Didcot" as "The small, oddly shaped bit of card which a ticket inspector cuts out of a ticket with his clipper for no apparent reason".
 Didcot is referred to in Ricky Gervais' comedy feature film David Brent: Life on the Road: the song "Lady Gypsy" on the film's soundtrack tells of a romantic meeting "by the lakeside, just south of Didcot".
 An electricity pylon on farmland alongside Abingdon Road (opposite Tamar Way) on the eastern edge of Didcot featured on the cover of US rock band Black Swan Lane's album Under My Fallen Sky, released in November 2017.

 In March 2018, anonymous artist Athirty4 added a series of fictional fantasy names to a number of road signs in Didcot.
 The names included: Narnia, Neverland, Emerald City, Middle Earth, and Gotham City.
 Oxfordshire County Council thought the signs were an act of vandalism; however, members of the general public felt that the signs brought a lot of positive attention to the town.

-As recently as 2022, Didcot was listed on the iLiveHere survey as the 11th worst town in England to live in, ranking just below Bradford (10th) and above nearby Abingdon (23rd).